Yolanda Sims, JD, MHA

 KAMMCO Cybersecurity Tip: To further strengthen your organization’s approach to cyber risk management, access KAMMCO’s cybersecurity resources.
 Visit the Cyber Risk Management Resource page on the KAMMCO website to access the Breach Solutions Website resource.
 Should you need additional assistance, contact Yolanda Sims, Loss Prevention and Risk Management Advisor at ysims@kammco.com or 1-800-232-2259.

-Closing Thoughts on Ransomeware Preparedness for Kansas Healthcare Providers
+Closing Thoughts on Ransomware Preparedness for Kansas Healthcare Providers

 As the end of the year approaches, now is an excellent time to revisit your organization’s cybersecurity strategies to prevent and respond to cyber incidents.
 The HHS video on ransomware awareness provides valuable guidance on preparing for potential attacks and safeguarding patient information.
 Staying informed on OCR recommendations and investing in strong cybersecurity measures can help your organization remain HIPAA-compliant.